rachel170/tp/docs/DeveloperGuide.md

     * Con 1: Slow to render if there are too many cards to be searched through.
     * Con 2: Need to create a default card that stores the relevant tags since tags are indicators for the presence of decks, which is unintuitive and unnecessary.

-Alternative 1 and 2 were the strongest candidates, but alternative 1 eventually won out due to ease of implementation and extensibility.
+Alternative 1 and 2 were the strongest candidates, but alternative 1 won out due to ease of implementation and extensibility.
 With alternative 1, it saves more space, and the performance difference is negligible when trying to filter the flashcard list given that the number of cards are not likely to scale too quickly for our target audience.
 On top of that, the team is possibly planning to enable flashcards and decks to have a many-many type relationship via database functions in the future implementations and alternative 1 is well suited for that database migration in the future.

 #### Adding a new Deck feature